jabl3s/jmux/README.md

 # jmux - ((tmux wrapper))
 Current limitations are on the amount of tmux panes (not windows) you can fit verticaly set to four.
-Also jmux itself only takes a max of thirty parameters.
+Also jmux itself only takes a max of ten parameters.
+Caution using jmux command better to syncronise panes...

 ## To install jmux run...